 Why can I only buy it on the bus and from the Travel Shop?

-We have also now made the school bus tickets available on the app (show link).
+We have also now made the school bus tickets available on the app.
 This may not be suitable for some families and that is why we make it available from the Travel Shop and on the bus.

 Please remember that if you have bought the tickets at the current price they are still valid.

 We do realise that in some cases the cost of travel is very expensive.
-We feel that the rate of £714 per year travelling on a commercial school bus with free travel at other times is about correct compared to other institutions and operators.
+We feel that the rate of £690 for an entire year travelling on commercial school buses and across the network does offer value for money.
 If you have any further questions about how school buses work please email [email protected] and we will try to answer your query.

 Head of Commercial